What Is Normality?

 Limitations in Using Normality

-Many chemists use normality in acid-base chemistry to avoid the mole ratios in the calculations or simply to get more accurate results.
-While normality is used commonly in precipitation and redox reactions there are some limitations to it.
+Many chemists use normality in acid-base Chemistry to avoid the mole ratios in the calculations or simply to get more accurate results.
+While normality is commonly used in precipitation and redox reactions, there are some limitations to it.
 These limitations are as follows:

 - It is not a proper unit of concentration in situations apart from the ones that are mentioned above.
-It is an ambiguous measure and molarity or molality are better options for units.
+It is an ambiguous measure, and molarity or molality are better options for units.

 - Normality requires a defined equivalence factor.

 - It is not a specified value for a particular chemical solution.
 The value can significantly change depending on the chemical reaction.
 To elucidate further, one solution can actually contain different normalities for different reactions.

 Question 1.
 In the following reaction, calculate and find the normality when it is 1.0 M H3PO4